 T-Levels must match A-Levels if we are to ensure that technical education has ‘parity of esteem’ with the more academic route, according to Brian Berry, chief executive of the Federation of Master Builders (FMB), who was encouraged to learn that the chancellor understands the UK will not address the productivity challenge unless “we rethink our approach to technical and vocational education”

 “T-Levels could be the answer if they genuinely rival A-Levels in the eyes of parents, teachers and young people,” he says.

-“UK society as a whole has been guilty of putting too much emphasis on the academic route – this has made it more difficult for vital sectors like construction and house building to attract the talented people we need.
+“The UK society as a whole has been guilty of overemphasising the academic route, making it more difficult for vital sectors like construction and house building to attract the talented people they require.

-“The recent Housing White Paper set out positive intent for solving the housing crisis but did not go far enough in providing detail,” said Shaw, buildings director at Ramboll.
+“The recent Housing White Paper expressed positive intentions for resolving the housing crisis, but did not go far enough in providing detail.”
+“Shaw, Ramboll’s building director, explained.

 “We are still experiencing a housing shortage and with Government borrowing costs falling, now would have been the perfect time to invest in, and prioritise, infrastructure,” he says.